 As you often hear after such an event at this time, the pitch invasion that follows is described be John Motson on commentary as the fans responding “in the obvious manner”:

-Upon the final whistle, naturally, another pitch-invasion to celebrate the famous win:
+Upon the final whistle, naturally, another pitch-invasion to celebrate the famous win, but an equal amount of Arsenal supporters:

 Among York City’s potential opponents in the next round were Manchester United, West Ham United, and Everton.
 But the name that came out was the biggest of them all at that time, league and European Cup holders Liverpool.